As a kid, board games have been a great interest of mine, but the old-fashioned ones like Hotel Tycoon

 ’s wonderful mechanics and multiple paths to victory.

-I’m now known as the club’s resident Feld fanboy but I don’t mind, I will wear that title proudly until he begins designing crappy games
+I became known as the club’s resident Feld fanboy but I don’t mind, I will wear that title proudly until he begins designing crappy games

 Thibault, my first kid, has seen me buying tons of new games and has always taken much pleasure punching out the tokens himself.